-The trail started at 26th Street and High Drive to Josephine Falls along Bear Creek, connecting with Captain Jacks Trail through Jones Park to Lake Moraine and the Dead Lake area.
-It then went up to Windy Point and on to Pikes Peak.
-The Bear Creek portion of the trail was initially created by the native Ute tribe and in 1874 the US Army used the trail to create a weather station on top of Pikes Peak.
-The trail was 10-feet wide all the way to Seven Lakes.
+The Historic Trail started at 26th Street and High Drive to Josephine Falls along Bear Creek, connecting with Captain Jacks Trail through Jones Park to Lake Moraine and the Dead Lake area.
+It then went up to Windy Point and on to the summit.
+The Bear Creek portion of the trail was initially a path created by the native Ute tribe and in 1874 the US Army used the trail to create a weather station on top of Pikes Peak.
+The trail was 10-feet wide all the way to Seven Lakes at the base of Bald Mountain (Almagre Mountain).
 It was a mule ride from there to the summit.

 This was the trail Katherine Lee Bates took to Pikes Peak in July of 1893, a trip that inspired the writing of America the Beautiful.
 Jones Park is along that trail.
 All you hikers may be disappointed to know that she didn’t hike the trail, she rode in a wagon with a team, renting both for about $2 and also paying a 50 cent toll.
 The sign on the back of the wagon read “Pikes Peak or Bust” an adopted phrase from the gold rush miners who had traveled to the area 40 years earlier.

 Jones Park has a unique history during the late 1800s.
 This was the period immediately following the Homestead Act (1862) when it was easy to acquire large plots of land for nothing or at a very low price.
 And since it was along the route to a popular destination it presented opportunity for the entrepreneur.
 Hotels and rest points were being built along this route for the many tourists seeking to scale the mountain.
 Also, by 1881 the Ute Indians were forced out of the area to Utah, and so the unrest between the new American settlers and the natives was no longer a point of concern for those wanting to freely tour and develop the area.